qshan17/conferences-/K-Means_R_d/readme.md

 My version of K-Means algorithm for clustering, for a d space given.
-Also contains a graphical r
+Also contains a graphical representation of bidimensional data (points) using gn